PioneeringTechLab/laravel-support/README.md

 3. Makes a decision based upon whether the `Illuminate\Mail\Mailable` class exists.
     * If the class exists, it resolves an instance of the [feedback mailable](#feedback-mailable) and uses that to send the message.
     * If the class does not exist, the `Mail` facade is used directly to send the message.
+4. Sends the feedback email message to the desired recipient(s)
-4. If database support is enabled, it performs the following steps:
+5. If database support is enabled, it performs the following steps:
     1. Checks for a valid feedback submission model.
 If the model does not exist, an instance of `CSUNMetaLab\Support\Exceptions\FeedbackModelNotFoundException` will be thrown.
     2. Invokes the `create()` method on the model to save the submitted data to the database
-5. Redirects back using the `redirect()->back()` method and adds a flash message called `message` that represents the text of the success message.
+6. Redirects back using the `redirect()->back()` method and adds a flash message called `message` that represents the text of the success message.

 ### Support Request Controller